Draft for public comment · v0.2 · April 2026

 AI agent identity

-AIS-1 defines a bonded identity pair — one card for the agent, one card for the legal entity or person responsible for it.
-Together they enable identity, compliance, and legal standing for the agent economy.
+AIS-1 defines a bonded identity pair linking an autonomous AI agent to its accountable sponsor — enabling identity, compliance, and legal standing for the agent economy.

 Read the specification → Submit feedback